kyonifer/koma/README.md

 ```

-By default golem will try to use MTJ and then fall back to EJML.
-Note
-that you can easily use both matrix types at once if needed, by creating
-matrices manually using the corresponding factory and then using them
-as a Matrix<T>.
-This attribute can be set from Java and other langs via
+This attribute can be set from Java and other languages via
 golem.Options.setFactory(...).
+By default golem will try to use MTJ and
+then fall back to EJML.
+Note that you can easily use both matrix types
+at once if needed, by creating matrices manually using the corresponding
+factory and then using them as a Matrix.

 ### Validation